How to Write the Wellesley College Admissions Essay 2019-2020

 Additionally, a large part of college admissions is the idea of fit—how well the school thinks it can offer you the kind of opportunities that you will need to reach your end goal.
 If you can draw parallels between the offering of Wellesley with your personal goals, then you would be making a stronger case for why you should be admitted.

-For example, if you’ve chosen #65—women scientists—because you are interested in pursuing a STEM career, then you could talk about how Wellesley not only offers rigorous courses and bountiful research opportunities to give you the foundation you need, but its unique environment can provide you an empowering space to pursue a field that is traditionally male dominated.
+For example, if you’ve chosen #11—the neuroscience major—because you are interested in pursuing a career as a neurosurgeon.
+You could talk about how Wellesley not only offers rigorous courses and bountiful research opportunities to give you the foundation you need, but its unique environment can provide you an empowering space to pursue a field that is traditionally male dominated.

 Don’t be afraid to be a bit more casual in your writing, and opening up the essay with an anecdote.
-To take the example of using #65, one way to start off is by discussing your previous experiences with being a female in the STEM fields.
+To take the example of using #11, one way to start off is by discussing your previous experiences with neuroscience, why you’re interested in it, or what it’s like to be a woman in the STEM fields.
 Then, transition into what you wish were different about those experiences before talking about how you can take steps to make the change you’re striving for.
 It’s important that you are not only shedding light to some of the issues you faced given your situation, but also why you think that an environment like Wellesley will help you overcome that obstacle.
 It’s no secret that Wellesley takes significant pride in the fact that they are a women’s’ institution, and they are interested in hearing specifically about why you believe that pursuing resources in a female-centric campus is better than a co-ed university.

 Whatever point you choose, always link it back to you and your desires.
 After all, Wellesley already knows why it’s great (hence the comprehensive list), so your job is to tell them how you can use their resources in a meaningful way.